sunilsoni/interview-docs/docs/aws/cloud-formation.md

 ---

+## Concepts

+Basic concepts are

+###  Templates

+- A JSON or YAML formatted text file.
+- CloudFormation uses these templates as blueprints for building your AWS resources.

+###  Stacks

+- Manage related resources as a single unit.
+- All the resources in a stack are defined by the stack’s CloudFormation template.

+###  Change Sets

+- Before updating your stack and making changes to your resources, you can generate a change set, which is a summary of your proposed changes.
+- Change sets allow you to see how your changes might impact your running resources, especially for critical resources, before implementing them.

+---

 ## A Short Example

 we will use a sample CloudFormation template and give you some details on how to configure it.
 The template will create two EC2 instances and RDS without any manual effort.